andrew henderson menu

 • Certified copy of the entire passport (including blank pages)

-• Two passport photos with white background
+• Two passport photos with a white background

 • Payment of application fees and expenses